-Rheumatic Fever or Rheumatoid Disease: What's the Difference?
+Rheumatic Fever or Rheumatoid Arthritis: What's the Difference?

-Many eons ago, not long after my diagnosis of rheumatoid disease, I went to the library to learn all I could about it.
-Ever since I’d taken Lamaze training so that I could give birth to my daughter naturally, without any drugs (successfully, and just six years before), I’d been a true believer in education as a weapon against fear and pain.
+Many eons ago, not long after my diagnosis of rheumatoid arthritis, I went to the library to learn all I could about it.
+Ever since I’d taken Lamaze training so that I could give birth to my daughter naturally, without any drugs (successfully and just 6 years before), I’d been a true believer in education as a weapon against fear and pain.

 Might there be some correlation?
 I didn’t recall having ever had rheumatic fever, but maybe I had when I was a baby, and no one ever mentioned it to me.
 Certainly, I had no idea how I might have gotten rheumatoid arthritis, a disease I’d always thought only elderly people got.
 I didn’t have a single relative who also had rheumatoid arthritis, so I was grasping at straws for answers.

-Caused by the group A streptococcus bacteria, rheumatic fever is an inflammatory disease that can develop as a complication of an untreated or inadequately treated strep throat infection, usually showing up about four weeks after the strep infection has healed.
-Strep is usually treated and cured quickly with antibiotics in most developed countries, including the U.S., so today the disease is rare.
-When it does show up, it’s usually in children between the ages of 5 and 15, though it can affect other ages, including adults.
+Caused by the group A streptococcus bacteria, rheumatic fever is an inflammatory disease that can develop as a complication of an untreated or inadequately treated strep throat infection, usually showing up about 4 weeks after the strep infection has healed.1

 Rheumatic fever patients also receive anti-inflammatory medications to relieve inflammation, fever, and pain, and some receive corticosteroids.
-Patients who have convulsions may need anticonvulsant drugs.
+Patients who have convulsions may need anticonvulsant drugs.1

-RD is an autoimmune disease.
+RA is an autoimmune disease.
 The body’s immune system mistakes its own tissues for foreign invaders, like bacteria or viruses.
 It sends warrior antibodies to attack and destroy the “invaders.”
-In RD, the body mainly targets the synovial tissues in the joints, though it may affect other parts of the body, as well.
-These ongoing attacks cause the joint inflammation, pain, swelling, and damage characteristic of the disease.
+In RA, the body mainly targets the synovial tissues in the joints, though it may affect other parts of the body, as well.
+These ongoing attacks cause joint inflammation, pain, swelling, and damage characteristic of the disease.2

-The linings of the heart and lungs, the kidneys, the vascular system, and the eyes may also be affected by rheumatoid disease, and often contribute to the fatalities associated with it.
+The linings of the heart and lungs, the kidneys, the vascular system, and the eyes may also be affected by rheumatoid arthritis, and often contribute to the fatalities associated with it.2